 Limits price increases.
 Raising prices means every existing user becomes more expensive.
 A 10% price increase on a 100-seat customer is $10K annually.
 Hard to push through.

 Despite these challenges, per-user pricing works well when users each get independent value from the product, account expansion correlates with company growth, and you can enforce one-user-per-login.
+Per-user pricing is often offered as one of several pricing plans to accommodate different customer needs.

 Usage-based pricing charges customers based on consumption.
 The more they use your product, the more they pay.